 What are the different levels of membership?

 - BCI Membership differentiates between certified and non-certified members, thus providing entry to the BCI for both experienced Business Continuity professionals as well as newcomers to the discipline.

-- Senior grades of Fellow (FBCI), Associate Fellow (AFBCI), Member (MBCI) and Associate Member (AMBCI) give members statutory voting rights.
+- Senior grades of Fellow (FBCI), Associate Fellow (AFBCI), Member (MBCI) and Associate Member (AMBCI) give members voting rights.

-- Affiliate and Student non-Statutory memberships carry no associated professional credential.
+- Affiliate and Student non-certified memberships carry no associated professional credential.

 How do I join?

 To join the BCI as an Affiliate member you don’t need to be certified or have any experience.
 This level is ideal for those who are new to the industry or who just want to keep up to date on industry activity.
 To join you just have to complete a short application form which can be found here.

 How is competency measured?